RatkoFri/second_homework/SecondHomework.md

 ![](./img/SPI3.png "SPI Signals")

+In repository, we provided testbench and draft of SPI controller, that you can use.

 ## Integration with FProV2 SoC

 Integrate the SPI controller into the FProV2 SoC design, allowing the CPU to read from and write from SPI device.
 To achieve this, you will need to:
 - Implement the SPI controller as described above.
 - Add buffer which will be used to store data to be transmitted and data received from the SPI device.
+   - take inspiration from UART receiver and transmitter
 - Add a wrapping circuit for compilance with APB protocol.

 ### ADXL362 accelerometer